SQE Assessment Regulations

 In order to pass SQE1, candidates must obtain the overall pass mark for each of FLK1 and FLK2.

-The pass mark for each of FLK1 and FLK2 will be set in accordance with the SQE Marking and Moderation Policy (this will be made available in the future).
+The pass mark for each of FLK1 and FLK2 will be set in accordance with the SQE Marking and Standard Setting Policy

 SQE2 will test oral and written legal skills in accordance with the Assessment Specification for SQE2.